1. Eminence of Christ

 Healthy sexuality is the intimate involvement between a man and a woman within marriage.
 All other expressions of sexuality are contrary to God’s design for human beings (I Thessalonians 4:3-7, Leviticus 18:22).

-6. Empowerment of Women
+6. Empowerment of Mothers

-Women are empowered by the building of capital and opportunity.
+Mothers are empowered by the building of capital and opportunity.
 This includes their social connections, their tangible property, their employable skills, and their spiritual foundation.
 Restoration and transformation within a woman’s life must focus on developing this capital by: 1) building her social network by forming bonds with those in her social circle and bridging relationships with others outside her circle; 2) managing her finances to maximize sustainability; 3) gaining education and developing skills that have economic value in the labor force; and 4) laying a foundation of spiritual values, purposes, and motivations.
 This transformation and reconciliation empowers the individual and effects change throughout the community and greater society.

 7. Poverty Alleviation